jyangfsu/jyangfsu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Jing.
-I just got my doctoral degree from the [School of Environmental Studies](https://ses.cug.edu.cn/) at [China University of Geosciences](https://www.cug.edu.cn/), advised by [Prof. Zhonghua Tang](https://ses.cug.edu.cn/info/1124/1787.htm).
+I got my doctoral degree from the [School of Environmental Studies](https://ses.cug.edu.cn/) at [China University of Geosciences](https://www.cug.edu.cn/), advised by [Prof. Zhonghua Tang](https://ses.cug.edu.cn/info/1124/1787.htm).
 My major is Hydraulic Engineering by training with a background in  Hydrogeology, but I have just enough expertise in computer science and data science to make trouble.
 I study physical surface water-groundwater interactions and hope to branch out into the biogeochemical side of hydro(geo)logy.

 My work and research
 ======